 In dynamic and historical geology Dana's manual is used as a reference book, and in economic geology Tarr's Economic Geology of the United States.
-Petrography is pursued by means of a blue-print adaptation of Rosenbusch for the crystalline rocks, and various authors for the fragmental.
-In paleontology Nicholson and Zittel are used for descriptions of the larger groups, Miller for general distribution, and the various state surveys for species.
+Petrography is pursued by means of a laboratory guide adapted from Rosenbusch, Zirkel, Roth, Teall, and others.
+In economic geology the manuals of Kemp and Tarr are used as texts.
+In paleontology Nicholson, Bernard, and Zittel are used for descriptions of the larger groups, Miller for general distribution, and the various state surveys for species.
 Winter, spring, and fall terms, full study.
-Professor ROLFE and Mr. MOSLEE.
+Professor Rolfe and Mr. Mosler.

-Required : Chemistry 3b; Mineralogy 1.
+Required: Chemistry 3b; Mineralogy 1.

-2. INVESTIGATIONS AND THESIS.-For students who select a geological thesis guidance and facilities will be afforded for individual investigations in the field and laboratory.
+2. INVESTIGATIONS AND THESIS.-For students who select a geological thesis guidance and facilities will be offered for individual investigations in the field and laboratory.
 Fall, winter, and spring terms, full study.
 Professor ROLFE.

-Required : Geology 1.
+Required: Geology 1.

 3. ENGINEERING GEOLOGY (for engineers only).-It is the object of this course to bring together those parts of geology which will be of the greatest practical benefit to an engineer.
-The course will deal mainly with subjects connected with the origin, classification and transformation of rocks, with the principles which govern the deposition and structure of rock masses; with the conditions under which the useful rocks and minerals occur, and the conditions which make them more or less valuable.
+The course will deal mainly with subjects connected with the origin, classification, and transformation of rocks, with the principles which govern the deposition and structure of rock masses; with the conditions under which the useful rocks and minerals occur, and the conditions which make them more or less valuable.
 The instruction is given by lectures and by demonstrations in the laboratory.
-Spring term, full study.
-Professor Rolffe and Mr. MOSIER.
+LeConte's Elements of Geology.
+Spring term, /ull study.
+Professor ROLFE and Mr. MOSIER.

-4. GENERAL GEOLOGY, MINOR COURSE.-This course includes a selection of such geological facts and theories as should be known to every intelligent person. with such discussion of them as the time will permit.
+4. GENERAL GEOLOGY, MINOR COURSE.-This course includes a selection of such geological facts and theories as should be known to every intelligent person, with such discussion of them as the time will permit.
 The subjects treated will be fully illustrated, and opportunity will be afforded for some study of rocks and fossils.
+LeConte's Elements of Geology.
 Winter term, full study.
-Professor Rolfe.
+Professor ROLFE and Mr. MOSIER.

-101. PALEONTOLOGY.--A critical and comparative study of the fossils found in the rocks of Illinois.
+IOI.
+PALEONTOLOGY.-A critical and comparative study of the fossils found in the rocks of Illinois.